ng-girls/todo-list-tutorial/more-workshops/crud_http/crudalize_diagrams.md

-# \#3 http in diagrams
+# \#3 HTTP in diagrams

 Now that you have a server connected to your database, we have the necessary pieces to power up the Todo List app.
-We can access todo list items from anywhere by having a centralized storage, the database.
+We can access the todo list items from anywhere by having a centralized storage, the database.
 But, how do we use the database we created to get the data?

 ## The first two puzzle pieces

-Our current situation looks like the diagram below.
+Our current status looks like the diagram below.
 We want to access the database, but the interaction line between the user \(that's us\) and the database has a question mark.

 ![](../../.gitbook/assets/http_diagram_1.png)

-Well, you may kindly ask to retrieve it:
+Well, you may kindly ask the database to retrieve the data:

 ![](../../.gitbook/assets/http_diagram_2.png)

 ## Adding the Todo List app into the puzzle

 Is it that straightforward?
-It depends on many factors, but by building the Todo List app you've added extra point in this communication chain.
-We can represent the Todo List app in the interaction sequence.
+It depends on many factors, but most applications have a user interface to display and interact with data, like the Todo List app we created.
+The Todo List app creates an extra point in this communication chain.
+We can represent the Todo List app in the following interaction sequence:

 ![](../../.gitbook/assets/http_diagram_3.png)